There's a classic sequence near the end of the 1997 movie Titanic that depicts the ship's sinking.

 We Can't Continue In Denial

 We simply cannot continue to act like nothing is wrong.
 We have very big problems--most of them structural--that have formed over the course of decades and, unfortunately, we no longer have the luxury of fixing them with small adjustments over decades.
 We have just years to fix them, maybe less.
-The co-chairs of Obama's deficit commission back then stated we probably have
+The co-chairs of Obama's deficit commission back then stated we probably have less than two years.

 These outcomes aren't just possible, they're inevitable if we continue on our current course.
 The precise way in which it plays out is, of course, impossible to predict.
 But what's not impossible to predict is that our current course of action will conclude with a much-reduced, much-weakened, and much-impoverished United States.